Ostrich effect: Follow-up research

-Future research: Culture
+Future research

 Another moderator for the ostrich effect that has yet to be specifically studied but has been theorised is cultural differences.
 Culture may impact the ostrich effect as the underlying causes of the ostrich effect are all influenced by culture.
-Eysuko Hoshino-Browne showed that cognitive dissonance is resolved in different manners in collectivistic cultures compared to individualistic cultures.
+Etsuko Hoshino-Browne showed that cognitive dissonance is resolved in different manners in collectivistic cultures compared to individualistic cultures.
 Furthermore, Mei Wang shows that loss aversion is higher in individualistic cultures, and Hazel R. Markus and Shinobu Kitayama (1991) found that collectivistic cultures tend to trust negative feedback and reject positive ones.
 Individualism appears more in western culture, hinting at the ostrich effect being higher in western cultures.
 The studies on the ostrich effect are predominantly conducted on western cultures; therefore, future studies must test for potential cultural differences in the ostrich effect.